worepix/doc-chester/source/firmware/how_to/soil.rst

 How to: Soil Moisture Sensor
 ############################

 Soil Moisture sensor measures moisture and temperature.
-See also About Soil Moisture Sensor article. !!!!!!!!TODO!!!!!!!!!!!!!!!!!!!!!!!!
+See also :doc:`About Soil Moisture Sensor <../../hardware/about_soil>` article.

 .. tip::